PingOne

 14. Click Save.

-3. To enable the application, click the toggle switch to the on (blue) position.
+3. To enable the application, click the toggle at the top of the details panel to the right (blue).

-4. Add a new PingCentral administrator and define their role and responsibilities.
+4. Add a new PingCentral administrator in PingOne and define their role and responsibilities.

 2. On the Add User panel, enter the following information:

-• Given Name and Family Name: Enter the user’s name in these fields.
+• Given Name and Family Name (optional): Enter the user’s name in these fields.

 3. Click Save.

-4. In the user details panel, click the Roles → Administrator Roles tab and click the Grant Roles button.
+4. In the user details panel, on the Roles tab, click Grant Roles.

 A screen capture of the roles tab in the user details panel, which shows available and granted responsibilities.

-7. In the More Options menu (three dots), click Reset Password.
+7. Click the More Options (⋮) icon and select Reset Password.

 8. Select Force Password reset on next sign on.